typst/templates/charged-ieee/README.md

   the top of the first column in boldface.
 - `index-terms`: Array of index terms to display after the abstract.
 Shall be `content`.
+- `thanks`: The content equivalent to `thanks{}` in IEEEtran.
+Appears at the bottom of the first page.
 - `paper-size`: Defaults to `us-letter`.
 Specify a [paper size string](https://typst.app/docs/reference/layout/page/#parameters-paper) to change the page format.